ThatCoolCoder/tinyinstallj/README.md

 - Add more customisability to installer experience
 - (maybe) more granularity about minimum Java version - currently only allows setting of major version
+- Potentially switch to a GUI with fltk or something

 ## Info for devs